hkadakia/prep/SD/Principles.md

 ### DNS

 Routing of traffic using one of the below algos:
-**Weighted Round-Robin**: factors in server capacity, assigning more requests to higher-capacity servers.
+* Weighted Round-Robin: factors in server capacity, assigning more requests to higher-capacity servers.
-**Latency-based**
+* Latency-based
-**Geolocation-based**
+* Geolocation-based

 ### Communication

 **Polling:**

-**Websockets**: Websockets are a two-way communication channel between a client and a server.
+* Websockets: Websockets are a two-way communication channel between a client and a server.
 The client opens a connection to the server and keeps it open.
 The server keeps a connection open and sends new data to the client without requiring additional requests.

-  *Drawbacks*: Websockets are a good solution, and for real-time chat applications that have a more balanced read/write ratio, they are optimal.
+  * Drawbacks: Websockets are a good solution, and for real-time chat applications that have a more balanced read/write ratio, they are optimal.
 However, when the read/write ratio is not balanced 2-way communication channel is not optimal as there is overhead of maintaining connection on server

-**Server Sent Events (SSE)**: SSE is a persistent connection just like websockets, but it is unidirectional and goes over HTTP instead of a separate protocol.
+* Server Sent Events (SSE): SSE is a persistent connection just like websockets, but it is unidirectional and goes over HTTP instead of a separate protocol.
 This means that the server can send data to the client, but the client cannot send data to the server.
 Used when read ratio \>\> write ratio.

-  *Drawbacks*:  One of the primary issues is maintaining the persistent connection in environments where connections are routinely balanced across multiple servers.
+  * Drawbacks:  One of the primary issues is maintaining the persistent connection in environments where connections are routinely balanced across multiple servers.
 Handling reconnections gracefully is crucial.
 Although SSE automatically tries to reconnect when a connection is lost, ensuring that clients can seamlessly resume receiving updates without missing any data requires careful implementation on the server side.

 ### Databases

 #### Techniques to scale SQL DB

-**master-slave replication**
+* master-slave replication
-**master-master replication**
+* master-master replication
-**federation**
+* federation
-**sharding**
+* sharding
-**denormalization**
+* denormalization
-**SQL tuning**
+* SQL tuning

 ![image3](../img/databases.png)